MichaelBelgium/adonisjs-maintenance/README.md

   --message string  Custom message for maintenance mode
 ```

+When maintenance mode is enabled, **all** requests to the application will have a 503 status (api, web, ...)

 ### Optional: custom error views

 This package throws an exception to show a 503 status.
 Which means you can use the [HTTP error handling](https://docs.adonisjs.com/guides/exception-handling#handling-exceptions-globally) that AdonisJS provides.